 Insteel will hold a conference call at 10:00 a.m.
-ET today to discuss the Company's fourth-quarter financial results.
-A live webcast of this call can be accessed on the Company's website at http://investor.insteel.com/ and will be archived for replay until the Company's next quarterly conference call.
+ET today to discuss its fourth quarter and fiscal year 2008 financial results.
+A live webcast of this call can be accessed on Insteel's website at http://investor.insteel.com/ and will be archived for replay until the Company's next quarterly conference call.

 Cautionary Note Regarding Forward-Looking Statements

 This news release contains forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 When used in this news release, the words "believes," "anticipates," "expects," "estimates," "plans," "intends," "may," "should" and similar expressions are intended to identify forward-looking statements.
 Although the Company believes that its plans, intentions and expectations reflected in or suggested by such forward-looking statements are reasonable, such forward-looking statements are subject to a number of risks and uncertainties, and the Company can provide no assurances that such plans, intentions or expectations will be achieved.
-Many of these risks are discussed in detail in the Company's periodic reports, in particular in its report on Form 10-K for the year ended September 30, 2006, filed with the U.S. Securities and Exchange Commission.
-You should carefully read these risk factors.
+Many of these risks and uncertainties are discussed in detail in the Company's periodic and other reports and statements, in particular in its Annual Report on Form 10-K for the year ended September 29, 2007, filed with the U.S. Securities and Exchange Commission (the "SEC").
+You should carefully review these risks and uncertainties.

-It is not possible to anticipate and list all risks and uncertainties that may affect the Company's future operations or financial performance; however, they include, but are not limited to, the following: general economic and competitive conditions in the markets in which the Company operates; credit market conditions and the impact of the Emergency Economic Stabilization Act of 2008 on the relative availability of financing for the Company, its customers and the construction industry as a whole; the anticipated reduction in spending for nonresidential construction, particularly commercial construction, and the impact on demand for the Company's concrete reinforcing products; the severity and duration of the downturn in residential construction activity and the impact on those portions of the Company's business that are correlated with the housing sector; the cyclical nature of the steel and building material industries; fluctuations in the cost and availability of the Company's primary raw material, hot-rolled steel wire rod from domestic and foreign suppliers; the Company's ability to raise selling prices in order to recover increases in wire rod costs; changes in U.S. or foreign trade policy affecting imports or exports of steel wire rod or the Company's products; the impact of increased imports of PC strand; unanticipated changes in customer demand, order patterns and inventory levels; the impact of weak demand and reduced capacity utilization levels on the Company's unit manufacturing costs; the Company's ability to further develop the market for ESM and expand its shipments of ESM; the timely and successful completion of the expansions of the Company's ESM and PC strand operations; the actual net proceeds realized and closure costs incurred in connection with the Company's exit from the industrial wire business; legal, environmental or regulatory developments that significantly impact the Company's operating costs; unanticipated plant outages, equipment failures or labor difficulties; continued escalation in certain of the Company's operating costs; and the "Risk Factors" discussed in the Company's Form 10-K for the year ended September 29, 2007 and in other filings made by the Company with the SEC.
+It is not possible to anticipate and list all risks and uncertainties that may affect the Company's future operations or financial performance; however, they include, but are not limited to, the following: general economic and competitive conditions in the markets in which the Company operates; credit market conditions and the impact of the Emergency Economic Stabilization Act of 2008 on the relative availability of financing for the Company, its customers and the construction industry as a whole; the anticipated reduction in spending for nonresidential construction, particularly commercial construction, and the impact on demand for the Company's concrete reinforcing products; the severity and duration of the downturn in residential construction and the impact on those portions of the Company's business that are correlated with the housing sector; the cyclical nature of the steel and building material industries; fluctuations in the cost and availability of the Company's primary raw material, hot-rolled steel wire rod from domestic and foreign suppliers; the Company's ability to raise selling prices in order to recover increases in wire rod costs; changes in U.S. or foreign trade policy affecting imports or exports of steel wire rod or the Company's products; the impact of increased imports of PC strand; unanticipated changes in customer demand, order patterns and inventory levels; the impact of weak demand and reduced capacity utilization levels on the Company's unit manufacturing costs; the Company's ability to further develop the market for ESM and expand its shipments of ESM; the actual net proceeds realized and closure costs incurred in connection with the Company's exit from the industrial wire business; legal, environmental, economic or regulatory developments that significantly impact the Company's operating costs; unanticipated plant outages, equipment failures or labor difficulties; continued escalation in certain of the Company's operating costs; and the "Risk Factors" discussed in the Company's Annual Report on Form 10-K for the year ended September 29, 2007 and in other filings made by the Company with the SEC.

 Michael C. Gazmarian